RETREAT WITH TAHL RINSKY

 Yoga and meditation

-Free time; ski, activities, onsen, massage, rest
+Free time; breakfast, ski, activities, onsen, massage, rest

 2:00–4:00 pm